 Father’s Day Gift Ideas

-But when you’re looking for a gift for your children’s father, (or maybe even your own,) here are a few gift ideas I count among my personal favorites:
+But when you’re looking for a gift for your children’s father, (or maybe even your own,) here are a few gift ideas I count among my personal favorites is this Edible Tackle Box Isn’t this the cutest thing ever?
+And it’s easy to assemble and tasty too!
+Below is a link to the box and to some candies that are perfect for filling it!

 And I mustache you a question.
 (And, yes, that’s a bad joke.
 An old, bad joke even.
 Forgive me.)
 But have you ever seen a cuter idea for Father’s Day than this Dad’s Stache jar?
 I also like using these wire clamp jars too.

 I always have such a hard time throwing away mint tins.
 I mean, they’re reusable!
-Well this is a great way to put them to use.
-Just follow the step-by-step instructions, then fill with nuts and bolts, screws or nails, or any other useful doodads Dad might need to keep on hand.
+Well, this is a great way to put them to use.
+Just follow the step-by-step instructions, then fill with nuts and bolts, screws or nails, or any other useful things Dad might need to keep on hand.

 But there are literally hundreds more ideas where these came from!